 - Professional Practice

-The teaching team has wide-ranging experience of working both in the UK and overseas.
+The programme enables students to focus on specific areas to increase expertise, through supportive taught class modules.
+The teaching team has wide-ranging expertise of working both in the UK and overseas.
 In addition, a variety of guest speakers, professionals and practitioners contribute to the delivery of the modules.

 A range of assessment methods is used including management reports, project reports, software analysis, essays, presentations, role-play debate and panel viva.
 Students can undertake a traditional dissertation of 20,000 words, an international project management report or a professional portfolio.